Here are the answers to frequently asked questions about traffic signals:

 An electromechanical traffic signal controller is a traffic signal controller that uses synchronous motors, cams, contacts, solenoids, gears, and ratchets to operate the signals.
 These are obsolete, but some are still in use.

 A phase is the part of a traffic signal controller that controls the lamps that control a single traffic movement or set of traffic movements.
 A phase usually has one circuit for red lights, one for yellow, and one for green.
 All of the lights on the phase are always the same color at the same time.
+The phase also contains all of the timing settings for those signals.

 Each phase ends with change intervals.